-Some time back, I had an email from a visitor asking me how I managed to have thefreecountry.com's icon displayed next to my URL in his browser's location bar.
+Some time back, I had an email from a visitor asking me how I managed to have thefreecountry.com's icon displayed next to my web address (or "URL") in his browser's location bar.
 In fact, had he checked carefully, he would also have noticed that the icon is also used in his "Favorites" menu.

 On the other hand, the favicon.ico file is available, the icon will also be displayed beside your website name in the "Favorites" menu, the location bar in IE, and if the user opens up the "Favorites" folder, it will be the icon used for the link to your site.

-Opera and Firefox also have the ability to use the favicon.ico file.
-In fact, Firefox also accepts the file in other graphics formats, such as the PNG format.
+Most, if not all, modern browsers also have the ability to use the favicon.ico file.
+In fact, many of them also accept the file in other graphics formats, such as the PNG format.
 These browsers display the "favicon.ico" in the location bar of the browser (the part that shows your website's address or URL).
-Safari, both the Mac OS X and the Windows versions, also loads the favicon.ico file into the address bar if available.

 Create an image 16X16 pixels in size.
 Yes, it is really small and you can't really draw much in it.
 You should also restrict yourself to the standard Windows 16 colours, although I suspect that 256 colours will work fine.

 If you like, you can also create a 32X32 pixel icon, which will be scaled to size for the Favorites menu and the location bar.
 You can even put both 16X16 and 32X32 pixel icons into the same icon file.
 Windows will use the former for its menus and the latter when the user opens up a folder that is set to display large icons.
 It's probably not really necessary to do this if you can't be bothered.

 Save the image as an ICO file (named "favicon.ico", of course).